Minimum Alternate Tax (MAT) in India

 • deduction under section 10AA.

-Thus, provisions of AMT are not applicable to taxes on corporate income who has not claimed any deduction under above discussed sections.
+Thus, provisions of AMT are not applicable to taxes on corporate income for those who have not claimed any deduction under the above-discussed sections.

-However, following points should be kept in mind in this regard.
+However, the following points should be kept in mind.

-The provisions of AMT shall apply to every other person (i.e., other than an individual or a HUF or an AOP/BOI or an artificial juridical person) irrespective of its income.
+The provisions of AMT shall apply to every other person (i.e., other than an individual, a HUF, an AOP/BOI, or an artificial juridical person) irrespective of its income.

 Rate of AMT

-• In case of non-corporate taxpayer, AMT is levied @ 18.5% of adjusted total income
+• In the case of non-corporate taxpayers, AMT is levied @ 18.5% of adjusted total income.

 • However, AMT is levied @ 9% in case of a non-corporate assessee being a unit located in International Financial Services Centre and deriving its income solely in convertible foreign exchange.
 Surcharge and cess as applicable will also be levied.